GitHub Copilot: Implementation

-GitHub Copilot is powered by the OpenAI Codex, which is a modified, production version of the Generative Pre-trained Transformer 3 (GPT-3), a language model using deep-learning to produce human-like text.
+GitHub Copilot was initially powered by the OpenAI Codex, which is a modified, production version of GPT-3.
 The Codex model is additionally trained on gigabytes of source code in a dozen programming languages.

-Copilot’s OpenAI Codex is trained on a selection of the English language, public GitHub repositories, and other publicly available source code.
+Copilot's OpenAI Codex was trained on a selection of the English language, public GitHub repositories, and other publicly available source code.
 This includes a filtered dataset of 159 gigabytes of Python code sourced from 54 million public GitHub repositories.

-Open AI’s GPT-3 is licensed exclusively to Microsoft, GitHub’s parent company.
+OpenAI's GPT-3 is licensed exclusively to Microsoft, GitHub's parent company.

+In November 2023, Copilot Chat was updated to use OpenAI's GPT-4 model.
+In 2024, Copilot began allowing users to choose between different large language models, such as GPT-4o or Claude 3.5.